Sierra0001/RimTraits---Medieval-Talents/README.md

 ### Balance

-Balance feedbacks re:balance is appreciated, please do however bear in mind that this mod is balanced around larger colonies (35-80 colonists) that are limited to Medieval-level technologies.
+Balance feedbacks re: balance is appreciated, please do however bear in mind that this mod is balanced around larger colonies (35-80 colonists) that are limited to Medieval-level technologies.

 ### Features